The Need for Health in All Policies In Canada

 Furthermore, increased medical spending is not unambiguously good for population health when social spending does not keep pace.

-Read the full publication in the Canadian Medical Association Journal
+This paper was originally published in the Canadian Medical Association Journal